-- Engage in purposeful discussion which supports peer collaborative improvement, for example, through reflective questioning to determine and or confirm the evidence-base in the host planning authority's self-assessment. - Facilitate change, by helping the host planning authority identify areas for improvement and aid its capacity to change. - Adopt the role of critical friend, providing supportive, robust, and constructive challenge to help drive improvement. - Apply their specialist knowledge and expertise to the host planning authority, sharing examples of good practice for their own experience, and providing an external perspective. - Focus contributions on the planning authority's assessment of the 12 attributes contained in NPIF and its identified actions for improvement.
-They should not discuss individual planning applications or development plan policies. - 67.
-A package or materials and possible tools that can be used to support the peer review workshops is being produced and will be shared with you.
+- Engage in purposeful discussion which supports peer collaborative improvement, for example, through reflective questioning to determine and or confirm the evidencebase in the host planning authority's self-assessment. - Facilitate change, by helping the host planning authority identify areas for improvement and aid its capacity to change. - Adopt the role of critical friend, providing supportive, robust, and constructive challenge to help drive improvement. - Apply their specialist knowledge and expertise to the host planning authority, sharing examples of good practice for their own experience, and providing an external perspective. - Focus contributions on the planning authority's assessment of the 12 attributes contained in NPIF and its identified actions for improvement.
+They should not discuss individual planning applications or development plan policies.